A-l-gamer/ECMWF-Graphical-Data-Visualisation/README.md

 5. Select either image.
 Both images are the same, one was just colour adjusted.

 <img width="1920" alt="Screenshot 2022-07-05 at 14 11 00" src="https://user-images.githubusercontent.com/79207038/177340059-4802cff0-3ff0-4a65-a0c2-8d39df07baf2.png">

+Once all five steps are completed, the set-up is done and the tool can be used.
+You should not need to repeat these steps again unless you move the folders around...

+### Manual Procedure
+The manual procedures involve more steps and functions.
+Therfore, they both lead to a more complex procedure but more flexibilty.
+Manual is recomended for those who feel comfortable with programming and need a more particular execution.
+Otherwise, please use the automatic system outlined after.

 Once the center sphere is looking like the earth, you can plot the points over it.
 Firstly, you need to change to the Scripting tab and select the Hub.py script from the dropdown:
 <img width="1761" alt="Screenshot 2022-07-05 at 14 03 05" src="https://user-images.githubusercontent.com/79207038/177334370-a064ae91-46c1-4444-9e48-da70ce264d52.png">